jellyfin/jellyfin.org/docs/general/installation/truenas.md

 If you use the community app, you can allow SCALE to create datasets for the directories Jellyfin requires automatically during app installation.
 You can also choose to create a static **transcodes** dataset or use temporary storage on the disk or in memory (system RAM) for transcoding.

+- Note that using RAM for transcodes can be a bad idea as transcodes can take up a lot of space.
+If there isn't enough memory available in RAM for a transcode, the transcode will fail.
+It is recommended that you place the transcode directory on a drive with a decent amount of free space to avoid this issue.
+Consider using an SSD instead of an HDD to avoid possible slowdowns.

 You can also [create your own custom datasets](https://www.truenas.com/docs/scale/scaletutorials/storage/datasets/datasetsscale/) to use in the **Storage Configuration** section as `host paths` during installation.

 You can organize datasets as one parent with two child datasets, for example `/mnt/tank/jellyfin/config`, `/mnt/tank/jellyfin/cache`, and so on.
-With Docker, you can organzie these in any way as long as you mount them under the correct name to the Docker container.
+With Docker, you can organize these in any way as long as you mount them under the correct name to the Docker container.

-It's recommended to set Jellyfin's config directory to an accessible dataset.
+It is recommended to set Jellyfin's config directory to an accessible dataset.
-This will make it easy to [backup/restore your server](https://jellyfin.org/docs/general/administration/backup-and-restore).
+This will make it easy to [backup/restore your server](/docs/general/administration/backup-and-restore).

-It's also recommended to use datasets located on an SSD Storage Pool for Jellyfin's configuration and cache data.
+It is also recommended to use datasets located on an SSD Storage Pool for Jellyfin's configuration and cache data.

 ---